IBM/ibm-common-service-operator/docs/install.md

 ### Configure Size

 The IBM Common Service Operator will create the following CR in the `ibm-common-services` namespace.
-The initialized size is `medium`.
+The initialized size is `starterset`.

 ```yaml
 apiVersion: operator.ibm.com/v3